-- pains by misrepresenting the risks and benefits of its opioids, but it was not alone.
-The other Marketing Defendants-already manufacturers of prescription opioids-positioned themselves to take advantage of the opportunity Purdue created, developing both branded and generic opioids to compete with OxyContin, while, together with Purdue and each other, misrepresenting the safety and efficacy of their products.
-These misrepresentations are described in greater detail in Section D below. - application for a generic extended-release oxycodone to compete with OxyContin.
+Marketing Defendants-already manufacturers of prescription opioids-positioned themselves

+141. Endo, which already sold Percocet and Percodan, was the first to submit an application for a generic extended-release oxycodone to compete with OxyContin.
 At the same time, Endo sought FDA approval for another potent opioid, immediate-release and extended-release oxymorphone, branded as Opana and Opana ER.
 Oxymorphone, like OxyContin's active ingredient oxycodone, is not a new drug; it was first synthesized in Germany in 1914 and sold in the U.S. by Endo beginning in 1959 under the trade name Numorphan.
 But Numorphan tablets proved highly susceptible to abuse.
 Called "blues" after the light blue color of the 10 mg pills, Numorphan provoked, according to some users, a more euphoric high than heroin.
 As the National Institute on Drug Abuse observed in its 1974 report, "Drugs and Addict Lifestyle," Numorphan was extremely popular among addicts for its quick and sustained effect.
-Endo withdrew oral Numorphan from the market in 1979. - 140.
-Two decades later, however, as communities around the U.S. were first sounding the alarm about prescription opioids and Purdue executives were being called to testify before Congress about the risks of OxyContin, Endo essentially reached back into its inventory, dusted off a product it had previously shelved after widespread abuse, and pushed it into the marketplace with a new trade name, Opana.
+Endo withdrew oral Numorphan from the market in 1979.

+142. Two decades later, however, as communities around the U.S. were first sounding the alarm about prescription opioids and Purdue executives were being called to testify before Congress about the risks of OxyContin, Endo essentially reached back into its inventory, dusted off a product it had previously shelved after widespread abuse, and pushed it into the marketplace with a new trade name, Opana.

-- 141. The clinical trials submitted with Endo's first application for approval of Opana were insufficient to demonstrate efficacy, and some subjects in the trials overdosed and had to be revived with naloxone.
+143. The clinical trials submitted with Endo's first application for approval of Opana were insufficient to demonstrate efficacy, and some subjects in the trials overdosed and had to be revived with naloxone.
 Endo then submitted new "enriched enrollment" clinical trials, in which trial subjects who do not respond to the drug are excluded from the trial, and obtained approval.
-Endo began marketing Opana and Opana ER in 2006. - 142.
-Like Numorphan, Opana ER was highly susceptible to abuse.
+Endo began marketing Opana and Opana ER in 2006.

+144. Like Numorphan, Opana ER was highly susceptible to abuse.
 On June 8, 2017, the FDA sought removal of Opana ER.
 In its press release, the FDA indicated that this was the first time the agency had taken steps to remove a currently marketed opioid pain medication from sale due to the public health consequences of abuse.
-On July 6, 2017, Endo agreed to withdraw Opana ER from the market. - 143.
-Janssen, which already marketed the Duragesic (fentanyl) patch for severe pain, also joined Purdue in pursuit of the broader chronic pain market.
+On July 6, 2017, Endo agreed to withdraw Opana ER from the market.

+145. Janssen, which already marketed the Duragesic (fentanyl) patch for severe pain, also joined Purdue in pursuit of the broader chronic pain market.
 It sought to expand the use of Duragesic through, for example, advertisements proclaiming, "It's not just for end stage cancer anymore!"
-This claim earned Janssen a warning letter from the FDA, for representing that Duragesic was "more useful in a broader range of conditions or patients than has been demonstrated by substantial evidence." - 144.
-Janssen also developed a new opioid compound called tapentadol in 2009, marketed as Nucynta for the treatment of moderate to severe pain.
-Janssen launched the extended-release version, Nucynta ER, for treatment of chronic pain in 2011. - 145.
-By adding additional opioids or expanding the use of their existing opioid products, the other Marketing Defendants took advantage of the market created by Purdue's aggressive promotion of OxyContin and reaped enormous profits.
+This claim earned Janssen a warning letter from the FDA, for representing that Duragesic was "more useful in a broader range of conditions or patients than has been demonstrated by substantial evidence."

+146. Janssen also developed a new opioid compound called tapentadol in 2009, marketed as Nucynta for the treatment of moderate to severe pain.
+Janssen launched the extended-release version, Nucynta ER, for treatment of chronic pain in 2011.

+147. By adding additional opioids or expanding the use of their existing opioid products, the other Marketing Defendants took advantage of the market created by Purdue's aggressive promotion of OxyContin and reaped enormous profits.
 For example, Opana ER alone generated more than \$1 billion in revenue for Endo in 2010 and again in 2013.
 Janssen also passed the \$1 billion mark in sales of Duragesic in 2009.